 Comments and suggestions.
 We welcome your comments about this publication and your suggestions for future editions.

-You can send us comments from IRS.gov/forms.
-Click on "More Information" and then on "Give us feedback."
+You can send us comments through IRS.gov/FormComments.
 Or you can write to:

 Internal Revenue Service Tax Forms and Publications 1111 Constitution Ave.
 NW, IR-6526 Washington, DC 20224